-The basic carburettor settings are adjusted during testing at the factory.

-Avoid running at a too high speed during the first 10 hours.
+The basic carburetor settings are adjusted during testing at the factory.
+Avoid running at a too high speed for extended periods during the first 10 hours.
 CAUTION!
 If the chain rotates while idling the T-screw must be turned anti-clockwise until the chain stops.